 UseResponse Help Desk software provides great opportunities for your company to gather and handle customer requests from multiple channels in one place.
 If you run IT business, you might also need to purchase a separate defect management tool to capture and keep track of all issues reported by your team members during the development cycle.

 With UseResponse you can cut your expenses by utilizing the existing ticketing system as bug tracking or project management tool.

 There are tons of cases and workflows depend on team scale and project methodology.
 In this article, we'll review one of them and demonstrate how to set up the issue tracking process in development teams.

 1. Build Your Custom Workflow

-Basically, ticket in UseResponse is treated as an issue with multiple types inside it.
+Basically, a ticket in UseResponse is treated as an issue with multiple types inside it.

-Note: you can also set up a bug tracking cycle with Feedback solution enabled where problems could be considered as bugs.
+Note: you can also set up a bug tracking cycle with Feedback solution enabled in Administration - Applications where problems could be considered as bugs.

 Everyone in your team can report a bug which is obviously should be documented properly so the developer could understand how and where the issue occurred with further changes according to your workflow.

 Apart from basic information (title, description, screenshots, priority, responsible, etc.), you might need to capture other details important for your specific cycle.
-UseResponse allows you to add more options like severity, product version, type of package and so on to new issue form in Administration » Fields & Properties » Tickets.
-This way ticket form will help to capture everything to get the problem resolved.
+UseResponse allows you to add more options like severity, product version, type of package, etc. to a new issue form in Administration » Custom Fields » Tickets.
+This way the ticket form will help to capture everything to get the problem resolved.

 More detail on how to build a custom ticket form could be found here.

 2. Prioritize and Assign

 As mentioned above, reporters may also select a priority level while submitting the issue.
 For example, bugs related to the crash of the system or losing part of functionality can be defined as critical or major-level priority issues that have to be fixed first.